Denhonator/NatorAI/readme.txt

 to appear in the first word and the following words correspondingly.
 Good values are generally between 50 and 100

 msgLengthModifier affects how long the messages tend to be.
-1 is a good value, but can be increased slightly if longer replies are wanted
+I recommend at least 4 here, I'm using 10.

-Once the reply length hits maxMessageLength, no more words will be added
+Once the reply character amount hits maxMessageLength, no more words will be added

 msgContinuationModifier affects the chance to continue the reply even though a sentence has been chosen to be finished.
-4 seems good in my experience. maxContinuationLength determines how long the message can be to use this forementioned message continuation
+4 seems good in my experience. maxContinuationLength determines how long the message can be in characters to use this forementioned message continuation

 sentenceChance is a percentage value for the chance to continue the two last words with some known third word.
 This tends to generate fuller sentences, sometimes even repeating what someone has at some point said.
-I recommend 70-100 for this
+I recommend 100 unless you want more random results.

 enableLearning enables learning words from the chat that has been joined.
 1 or 0. enableTalking is the same, but for sending messages.
 When starting out, you should